arepaFlipper/RTL_tuto/README.md

 Also called red-green testing as all tests go from a red failed state to a green passed state.

+# Section Summary
+- What is an automated test
+- Types of automated tests
+- JEST vs React Testing Library (RTL)
+- React project setup using (CRA)
+- Anatomy of a test
+- Write our first test
+- TDD

 # JEST Watch mode

 # Filtering Tests